ElinaBoman/rootme/TESTING.md

 I have a second bug that is thought to be related to the first bug.
 As Django Countries only accepts 2 characters inside the field.
 These would create big problems while going through checkout because the intent_success function would not work because the country field is too long.
 Like previously mentioned it is probably related to the first bug but for the code to work I chose to take out the Country field so the information will not be saved from the form.
 With this code left out everything worked fine.
 Status: Temporarily fix, Unsolved

+- My profile links on Edit product view
+For some reason two otherwise working links to Add Producy and My Profile stops working while on Edit Product view.
+This is really weird because the links are working on any other page and it is the same nav.
+Status: Under investigation

 ### Browser Testing
 Project has been tested with